aosman25/memorly/test/README.md

-# MongoDB Test Environment
+# Memorly Test Environment

-This directory contains scripts and configuration for setting up and populating a local MongoDB instance with mock data for testing.
+This directory contains scripts and configuration for testing the Memorly system:
+- **MongoDB setup and population** - Populate MongoDB with mock data
+- **Vector DB population** - Process images and populate Milvus vector database

 ## Structure